nntai2204/codeChalenge/README.md

 	  tags
 * For each search action, it can return for one record or null.
 * This program requires the user to input the correct keyword to search.
+* Setup:
+Import this project to Eclipse IDE and click run/debug.